tomickigrzegorz/circular-progress-bar/README.md

 ## Sample configuration

 1. Add a div element to the page `<div class="pie" data-pie='{ "percent": 80 }'></div>`
-2. Build the script or download it from the `docs` folder and add `circularProgressBar.min.js` to the page
+2. Build the script or download it from the `dist` folder and add `circularProgressBar.min.js` to the page, [umd, esm, iife]
 3. Call the functions `const circle = new CircularProgressBar('pie'); circle.initial();`

 More extensive example: